jacnel/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 .. code:: javascript

-      client.getRangeValues(stream, 1, 0, 3, False, qiObjs.qiBoundaryType.ExactOrCalculated);
+      client.getRangeValues(tenantId, sampleNamespaceId, sampleStreamId, "1", 0, 3, "False", qiObjs.qiBoundaryType.ExactOrCalculated)

 To observe how QiStreamBehaviors can change the query results, we will define a new stream behavior object and submit it to the Qi service::

 .. code:: javascript

-        var behavior = new qiObjs.QiBehavior({"Mode":qiObjs.qiStreamMode.Continuous});
+        var behavior = new qiObjs.QiBehavior({"Mode": qiObjs.qiStreamMode.StepWiseContinuousLeading;});
         behavior.Id = "evtStreamStepLeading";
-        behavior.Mode = qiObjs.qiStreamMode.StepWiseContinuousLeading;
+		sampleBehavior.ExtrapolationMode = qiObjs.qiBoundaryType.Continuous;
         ...
         client.createBehavior(behavior);

 By setting the ``Mode`` property to ``StepwiseContinuousLeading`` we ensure that any calculated event will have an interpolated index, but every other property will have the value of the previous event.
-Now attach this behavior to the existing stream by setting the ``BehaviorId`` property of the stream and updating the stream definition in the Qi service:
+Setting the extrapolation mode defines how the stream responds to requests for and index that proceeds or follows all of the data in the stream.
+Finally, attach this behavior to the existing stream by setting the ``BehaviorId`` property of the stream and updating the stream definition in the Qi service: